berkes/autodrop/README.markdown

 # Autodrop

-A (very) simple adminless webapp on [Sintra](http://www.sinatrarb.com/) with rbdropbox to render an imagegallery with images from dropbox.
+A (very) simple webapp on [Sintara](http://www.sinatrarb.com/) with rbdropbox to render an imagegallery with images from dropbox.
-With only two configuration-options, it is extremely simple and opinionated.
+With only two configuration-options, and no admin, or login, it is extremely simple and opinionated.
 We keep it that.
 If you need features that are not in this gallery, you probably want other gallery management software.

 It runs [my own gallery](http://gallery.webschuur.com)